mayurbijarniya/momento-backend/README.md

 ## Overview

-The backend exposes a RESTful API for authentication, posts, reviews, follows, saves, notifications, messaging, external content, and admin workflows.
+The backend exposes a RESTful API for authentication, posts, reviews, follows, saves, notifications, external content, and admin workflows.
 It follows a modular layered architecture: each feature has its own `schema.js`, `model.js`, `dao.js`, and `routes.js`.

 ## Tech Stack